Article I. Name

 Sec.
 3 – The duties of the officers of the NCC shall be as follows:

 Sec.
 3b – At-large members may take on responsibilities according to their specific skills, in consultation with the rest of the NCC and the National Campus Organizer.
 Attention should be paid to identifying YDSA ongoing needs as well as specific needs in the coming year when dividing up responsibilities.
+Four of the responsibilities that shall be divided up among the at-large members are the following:

 Sec.
 5 – The National Campus Organizer shall be the chief administrative official of the organization and shall be appointed by a joint YDSA/National DSA personnel Committee.
 They shall be directly supervised by the national officers in implementing program and policy made by the Annual Convention and take particular responsibility for chapter building and recruitment.